Already know what you want to do and where you want to go?

 Whether cooling off in the rippling waters of a mountain stream, enjoying the shade of a poolside umbrella or strolling on a sandy beach by one of our many scenic lakes, beating the summer heat has never been easier.

 Our public swimming pools are a perfect retreat from the summer heat.
 Most are open from Memorial Day through Labor Day and have lifeguards on duty during swimming hours.
 Amenities often include sunbathing space with lounge chairs, bathhouses and snack areas, diving boards and children’s wading pools.
 Most park public pools are closed on Monday and Tuesday, except for holiday weeks.
-There is a small admission fee for day guests.
-Some parks offer economical season passes – and most cabin and camping guests pay half price.
-Our pools are perfect locations for birthday parties and provide hours of entertainment with our breaking the budget.
+There is an admission fee for day guests, which varies by location.
+Most cabin and camping guests pay a reduced price.
+Our pools are perfect locations for birthday parties and provide hours of entertainment without breaking the budget.

-For more information on hours and days of operation, seasonal passes, pool party rates or other specific information call your park of interest. * Please note: Pools at Edgar Evins, Montgomery Bell, Natchez Trace and Pickwick Landing are for inn and cabin guest use only.
+For more information on hours and days of operation, pool passes, pool party rates or other specific information call your park of interest. *Please note: Pools at Edgar Evins, Montgomery Bell, Natchez Trace and Pickwick Landing are for inn and/or cabin guest use only.

 Streams and Creeks